D-Diaa/D-Diaa.github.io/coffee.md

           <span class="step-number">4</span>
           <span class="time-badge">1:00</span>
           <div class="step-content">
-            <strong>Percolation:</strong> at 1:00, pour 120g of water in a spiral motion, aiming for a 45-second pour.
+            <strong>Percolation:</strong> at 1:00, pour 100g of water in a spiral motion, aiming for a 40-second pour.
 This can be a bit faster if you want to increase the agitation.
-Selectivelly pour on darker, drier spots to ensure even saturation.
+Selectively pour on darker, drier spots to ensure even saturation.
             <div class="duration-indicator">
               <div class="duration-bar">
-                <div class="duration-segment pour" style="width: 75%;">Pour (45s)</div>
+                <div class="duration-segment pour" style="width: 66.67%;">Pour (40s)</div>
-                <div class="duration-segment wait" style="width: 25%;">Wait (15s)</div>
+                <div class="duration-segment wait" style="width: 33.33%;">Wait (20s)</div>
               </div>
             </div>
           </div>